splewis/get5/README.md

 ### Contributions

 Pull requests are welcome.
 Please follow the general coding formatting style as much as possible.
 If you're concerned about a pull request not being merged, please feel free to make an  [issue](https://github.com/splewis/get5/issues) and inquire if the feature is worth adding.

+### Building

+You can use Docker to Build get5.
+At first you need to build the container image locally.
+Therefore go to the repository folder and run:

+	docker build . -t get5build:latest

+Afterwards you can build get5 with the following command: (specify /path/to/your/build/output)

+	docker run -v /path/to/your/build/output:/get5/builds get5build:latest